Equiangular lines

 In geometry, a set of lines is called equiangular if all the lines intersect at a single point, and every pair of lines makes the same angle.

 Equiangular lines in Euclidean space

 Computing the maximum number of equiangular lines in n-dimensional Euclidean space is a difficult problem, and unsolved in general, though bounds are known.
 The maximal number of equiangular lines in 2-dimensional Euclidean space is 3: we can take the lines through opposite vertices of a regular hexagon, each at an angle 120 degrees from the other two.
 The maximum in 3 dimensions is 6: we can take lines through opposite vertices of an icosahedron.
 It is known that the maximum number in any dimension $n$ is less than or equal to $\binom{n+1}{2}$.
-This upper bound is tight up to a constant factor to a construction by de Caen.
 The maximum in dimensions 1 through 16 is listed in the On-Line Encyclopedia of Integer Sequences as follows: